|Maps:||LPI Katoomba 8930-1S 1:25000|

 The walk can be done in either direction.
-The direction suggested is best, as the Bridal Veil Falls are in the sun in the morning, while the climb up the Horse Track is in the shade in the afternoon.
+The direction suggested is best, as the Govetts Leap waterfall is in the sun in the morning, while the climb up the Horse Track is in the shade in the afternoon.

 From 03 May 2009, last checked 03 May 2009

 Start the walk at the car park at Govetts Leap.
-Descend the Govetts Leap track to the foot of Bridal Veil Falls, and continue from there down to Junction Rock.
+Descend the Govetts Leap track to the foot of Govetts Leap Falls - sometimes known as Bridal Veil Falls - and continue from there down to Junction Rock.
 The track is described in detail below.

 From Junction Rock, head upstream on the Rodriguez Pass Track alongside Govetts Creek.
 Note the two turn offs to the Horse Track as described in the notes below, and continue for another 600m to just before the Greaves Creek junction.
 Just before the track swings away from Govetts Creek, leave the Rodriguez Pass Track and scramble down to the creek.
 Cross Govetts Creek downstream of the junction, walk upstream a little way, and then cross back.
 This should bring you to a fairly open clearing with a small camping area (Syncarpia).
 A rough track leads upstream on the south side of Govetts Creek for 800m through the impressive Blackwall Glen to Edenderry Falls.
 Edenderry Falls are a delightful set of falls tumbling into a beautiful pool.
 If the weather is warm the pool is well worth a dip, and the falls are a pleasant spot for lunch.